janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 end
 ```

-That's great, but how is your app then able to check whether an entered
+That's great, but without the ability to retrieve password hashes, how is your
-password matches the one stored in the database on login?
-The app database user
+app then able to check whether an entered password matches the one stored in
-doesn't have SELECT access to the password hashes table, but it has access to a
+the database on login?
+The answer: via a [database function][Rodauth
-database *function*, which takes an account id and a password hash, and returns
+function], which takes an account id and a password hash, and returns whether
-whether the given password hash matches the stored password hash for the given
+the given password hash matches the stored password hash for the given account
-account id (the *function* has access the password hashes table).
-This is all
+id.
+This is effectively a limited SELECT query, but it's all that's needed for
-that's needed for login functionality, and it's all the attacker gets in case
+login functionality, and it's all the attacker gets in case of a database
-of a database breach.
+breach.

 ```sql
 SELECT rodauth_valid_password_hash(123, "<some_bcrypt_hash>") -- returns true or false